AshinSMathew/Hand_Cricket/README.md

 Additional Notes:

-This is a simple implementation and can be extended with features like different difficulty levels, multiplayer mode, etc.
+This is a simple implementation and can be extended with features like different difficulty levels etc.
 Consider adding comments and docstrings to improve code readability.

 Keywords: hand cricket, python, random, game, text-based